Learn how to draw using Procreate so you can stop using the same Unsplash photos as everyone else

 Share your image as a PNG Head to the wrench icon in the top left, and click the Share action.
 I usually opt for a simple PNG file because you don’t lose any quality.
 Because your canvas is large, you might want to downsize it later to keep the file size small, but for now just get the hi-res image to use for whatever you’d like.

-Step 10: Stay consistent and take it easy on yourself
+Step 10: Learn to draw with consistency and take it easy on yourself

 Whether you’re writing or drawing, sitting down with a blank piece of paper is difficult.
 Find some photos to copy to kickstart the process.